DaneHarrison/Digi-Menu/README.md

 <br>
 <br>

+- Fix CSS for bottles - make px (absolute) based on s8
+- Load menu state into App
+- Add prop of menu to SelectorView
+- In App make a select functionality
+- Add Onclick functionality for bottles which passes into TypeSelector then Selector view (which then updates menu)

 - fix rotation (still broken)
     - probably needs two different internal states
 - Tailwind makes it more straightforward for what to do (standard library for everyone)